- Services

 - Have unique needs

 While young children and babies do enter state custody, our first goal is to try and safely reunite the child with his or her birth parents.
 If reunification is not possible, relatives and familiar caregivers are the next best choice to care for them.
-Here is a list of agencies that specialize in adoptions of toddlers and babies:
+Here are a few agencies that specialize in adoptions of toddlers and babies:

 - Adoption and Beyond